Heapy/komok/README.md

 # komok [![Build](https://github.com/Heapy/komok/actions/workflows/build.yml/badge.svg)](https://github.com/Heapy/komok/actions/workflows/build.yml)

+## Local-First challenges

+1. Represent every change in the system like event
+2. Build event log
+3. Use CRDT to merge events from different sources
+4. Sync events between devices

 ## Project goals

-- Help to collect information in single place and connect it;
+- Help to collect information in a single place and connect it;
 - Prioritize and schedule tasks (task can be anything, from learning and coding to resting and playing games);
 - Help to focus by removing multiple sources of distraction, and consolidate them in single system that care about user, not profit.